containers/crun/README.md

 ### Nix

-To build the binaries by locally install the nix package manager:
+To build the binaries by locally installing the nix package manager:

 ``` shell
 nix build -f nix/